Mplus version 7.4 was used for these examples.

 Measurement model with correlations SUMMARY OF ANALYSIS Number of groups 1 Number of observations 500 Number of dependent variables 12 Number of independent variables 0 Number of continuous latent variables 4 Observed dependent variables Continuous PPSYCH SES VERBAL VISSP MEM READ ARITH SPELL MOTIV EXTRA HARM STABI Continuous latent variables ADJUST FAMILY COG ACHIEVE Estimator ML Information matrix OBSERVED Maximum number of iterations 1000 Convergence criterion 0.500D-04 Maximum number of steepest descent iterations 20 Input data file(s) D:/data/worland_data.dat Input data format FREE THE MODEL ESTIMATION TERMINATED NORMALLY MODEL FIT INFORMATION Number of Free Parameters 42 Loglikelihood H0 Value -6745.325 H1 Value -6445.272 Information Criteria Akaike (AIC) 13574.649 Bayesian (BIC) 13751.663 Sample-Size Adjusted BIC 13618.352 (n* = (n + 2) / 24) Chi-Square Test of Model Fit Value 600.106 Degrees of Freedom 48 P-Value 0.0000 RMSEA (Root Mean Square Error Of Approximation) Estimate 0.152 90 Percent C.I.
 0.141 0.163 Probability RMSEA <= .05 0.000 CFI/TLI CFI 0.864 TLI 0.813 Chi-Square Test of Model Fit for the Baseline Model Value 4124.707 Degrees of Freedom 66 P-Value 0.0000 SRMR (Standardized Root Mean Square Residual) Value 0.063 MODEL RESULTS Two-Tailed Estimate S.E.
 Est./S.E.
 P-Value ADJUST BY MOTIV 1.000 0.000 999.000 999.000 EXTRA 0.233 0.048 4.813 0.000 HARM 0.857 0.042 20.295 0.000 STABI 0.662 0.045 14.615 0.000 FAMILY BY PPSYCH 1.000 0.000 999.000 999.000 SES -1.107 0.115 -9.657 0.000 COG BY VERBAL 1.000 0.000 999.000 999.000 VISSP 0.833 0.045 18.393 0.000 MEM 0.972 0.044 22.326 0.000 ACHIEVE BY READ 1.000 0.000 999.000 999.000 ARITH 0.842 0.034 24.840 0.000 SPELL 0.954 0.027 35.622 0.000 FAMILY WITH ADJUST -0.245 0.040 -6.099 0.000 COG WITH ADJUST 0.508 0.048 10.510 0.000 FAMILY -0.411 0.046 -8.852 0.000 ACHIEVE WITH ADJUST 0.567 0.051 11.102 0.000 FAMILY -0.363 0.044 -8.151 0.000 COG 0.740 0.056 13.305 0.000 Intercepts PPSYCH 0.000 0.045 0.000 1.000 SES 0.000 0.045 0.000 1.000 VERBAL 0.000 0.045 0.000 1.000 VISSP 0.000 0.045 0.000 1.000 MEM 0.000 0.045 0.000 1.000 READ 0.000 0.045 0.000 1.000 ARITH 0.000 0.045 0.000 1.000 SPELL 0.000 0.045 0.000 1.000 MOTIV 0.000 0.045 0.000 1.000 EXTRA 0.000 0.045 0.000 1.000 HARM 0.000 0.045 0.000 1.000 STABI 0.000 0.045 0.000 1.000 Variances ADJUST 0.901 0.070 12.842 0.000 FAMILY 0.379 0.061 6.201 0.000 COG 0.739 0.063 11.678 0.000 ACHIEVE 0.897 0.064 14.002 0.000 Residual Variances PPSYCH 0.619 0.053 11.681 0.000 SES 0.534 0.055 9.652 0.000 VERBAL 0.259 0.024 10.967 0.000 VISSP 0.485 0.035 13.679 0.000 MEM 0.300 0.026 11.643 0.000 READ 0.101 0.014 7.142 0.000 ARITH 0.362 0.027 13.612 0.000 SPELL 0.181 0.016 11.387 0.000 MOTIV 0.097 0.032 3.049 0.002 EXTRA 0.949 0.060 15.702 0.000 HARM 0.336 0.033 10.318 0.000 STABI 0.604 0.042 14.269 0.000 QUALITY OF NUMERICAL RESULTS Condition Number for the Information Matrix 0.320E-02 (ratio of smallest to largest eigenvalue) DIAGRAM INFORMATION Use View Diagram under the Diagram menu in the Mplus Editor to view the diagram.
 If running Mplus from the Mplus Diagrammer, the diagram opens automatically.
 Diagram output d:datacfa2.dgm

-Looking at the MODEL RESULTS section of the output, the first four blocks of estimates give the path coefficients for the relationship between the latent variables and the observed variables (e.g., FAMILY BY).
+Looking at the MODEL RESULTS section of the output, the first four blocks of estimates give the path coefficients (e.g. factor loadings) for the relationship between the latent variables and the observed variables (e.g., FAMILY BY).
 After the path coefficients for the four latent variables, the covariances between the latent variables (indicated using the keyword WITH) are shown.
 We see that the latent variable family (i.e., family risk factors) has a negative relationship with cog (cognitive ability), achieve (academic achievement) and adjust (classroom adjustment).
 Note that our input file does not explicitly include these covariances; Mplus includes them by default.

 3.0 Saving factor scores

 In addition to the output file produced by Mplus, it is possible to save factor scores for each case in a text file that can later be used by Mplus or read into another statistical package.
 To do this the savedata command is added to the input file.
 The file option gives the name of the file in which the factor scores should be saved (i.e., scores.txt).
 Whenever the file option is used, all of the variables used in the analysis are saved in an external file.
 The save = fscores; option specifies that the factor scores should be saved in addition to the variables used in estimation.
-Additional variables that were not used in the analysis, but which you wish to include in the saved file (for example, an id variable) can be included by adding the auxiliary option (e.g., auxiliary = id;) to the variable command block.

 title: Saving factor scores data: file is worland_data.dat; variable: names are ppsych ses verbal vissp mem read arith spell motiv extra harm stabi; model: adjust by motiv extra harm stabi; family by ppsych ses; cog by verbal vissp mem; achieve by read arith spell; savedata: file is scores.txt; save = fscores;